Renovus-Tech/solarec-react/README.md

 ## Documentation

-The documentation for the CoreUI Admin Template is hosted at our website [CoreUI for React](https://coreui.io/react/)
+The documentation for Solarec is hosted at our website https://solarec.tech/documentation

 ## Versioning